 Bayer has over 99 thousand employees worldwide.
 In 2021, the Bayer Group had estimated global revenue of $44 billion with Bayer pharmaceutical division bringing an estimated $19 billion.

-Bayer HealthCare has four operating units:
+Bayer U.S. has three operating units:

 - Pharmaceuticals – prescription medications in cardiology and hematology, oncology, neuroscience, infectious diseases, and men’s and women’s health

 - Crop Science – high-value seeds, chemicals, and pest management solutions much of which was acquired in a 2016 acquisition of Monsanto

 The Bayer U.S. pharmaceutical division manufactures successful medications such as:

 - Gadavist, Eovist – gadolinium radiopaque for imaging procedures